Ukanafun

 Ukanafun is a Local Government Area located in the South South of Nigeria in Akwa Ibom State.

+History of Ukanafun

+The original name of the present day Ukanafun was Akan Afono which the colonia masters could not pronounce and thereby replaced it by Ukanafun.

 Economy

 Numerous individuals of Ukanafun LGA participate in exchange and trade, wood cutting, and specialty crafts and artisan products.